 Oh, and did we mention that listing tickets for sale on StubHub is absolutely free?
 Because it is!
 Although, do note that StubHub will take a commission off of your ticket sale; that’s how they make money.
 Several other websites also allow you to re-sell tickets.

 1. Create a StubHub account (if you haven’t already) and log into it.

-If you don't already have a StubHub account, or need to remember how to log into one, see steps 1 and 2 (respectively) in our How to Buy Tickets on StubHub tutorial.
+If you don’t already have a StubHub account, or need to remember how to log into one, see steps 1 and 2 (respectively) in this this tutorial.

 Once you’re logged into StubHub, start by clicking Sell Tickets in the menu across the top.

 A search box will appear labelled “Search for Events”.
 Click in it and type in the name of the event, musician/band, comedian, sports team, etc. that you have tickets for, and then click the magnifying glass icon (or one of the suggestions that appears in the drop-down box).